Dionne-Stratton/timer-app-react-native/Spec.md

 1. Determine today’s weekday (ISO: 1=Mon … 7=Sun)
 2. Gather all sessions where `scheduledDaysOfWeek` includes today

-### Scenario A — Exactly one scheduled session

-Use that session always (even if already completed today).

-### Scenario B — Multiple scheduled sessions
+### Scenario A — One or more scheduled sessions

-1. Check today’s history entries
+- If exactly one scheduled session: Show one button for that session
+- If multiple scheduled sessions: Show a separate button for each scheduled session (sorted alphabetically)
-2. Remove scheduled sessions already completed
+- Always show scheduled sessions, even if already completed today
-3. If ≥1 uncompleted → choose deterministically (alphabetical or by creation date)
-4. If all completed → choose deterministic fallback among scheduled ones

-### Scenario C — No scheduled sessions
+### Scenario B — No scheduled sessions

 Use most recently completed session (only if its SessionTemplate still exists).